GurudattaRK/TeraCrypt-v2.1/README.md

 ## How to use it?
 As long as you have an INTEL or AMD CPU (x64 CPU) in your system  this program should work without any errors.
 ##### For WINDOWS users
-- Just download the "TeraCrypt.exe" & you are ready to go!.
+- Just download the "TeraCrypt.exe" & you are ready to go!
 Once its downloaded , run it & you can start encrypting your files.
 - Or you can run the "TeraCrypt_installer" to install application & then you are ready to go.
 - If for some reason the TeraCrypt.exe & the installer don't work for you then you can try compiling the application using other files avalaible here.
 Just follow the steps mentioned below.
 - You can either use the "C_sharedLib.so" or you can make one yourself by compiling the "C_sharedLib.s" file into a shared library using this command: